tasosvittas/Java-Snake-Game-Demo/README.md

 # Java-Snake-Game-Demo
-The all time classic game 'Snake' in Java.
+The all time classic game 'Snake', in Java.

 One of my first projects in Java, that I found one year later on my PC.
 The graphics made with Java Swing (and with StackOverFlow's help :) )